-- Combination wood and steel surplus boxcars deteriorate rapidly in the marine environment.
+- Combination wood and steel surplus box cars deteriorate rapidly in the marine environment.
 The wood structural components render them less than ideal for use as artificial reefs.
-Deployment of large numbers of such boxcars (more than 30 per site with close spacing) may still provide years of fishing opportunity, even following boxcar collapse.
-However, the transportation costs involved in such a large project would need to be evaluated and weighed against utilizing other materials that may have the same or superior ability to meet the reef objectives over a more extended period of time. - Welding braces between the long side walls has been proposed as a means of prolonging the vertical profile of a boxcar.
-The use of steel hopper cars, with two lateral walls separating each car into three bins, may reduce outer wall flexing and wall collapse.
+Deployment of large numbers of such box cars (more than 30 per site with close spacing) may still provide years of fishing opportunity, even following box car collapse.
+However, the transportation costs involved in such a large project would need to be evaluated and weighed against utilizing other materials that may have the same or superior ability to meet the reef objectives over a more extended period of time. - Welding braces between the long side walls has been proposed as a means of prolonging the vertical profile of a box car.
+The use of steel hopper cars, with two lateral walls separating each car into three bins, may reduce outer wall flexing and wall collapse. - Stacking of railroad cars may provide greater reef longevity. - Observations offshore Florida indicate that hopper rail cars are more durable than standard box cars.